Two is a number humans can really deal with.

 Once you have R0*H<1 then the low proportion of humans, or the high proportion of zombies, cancels out the number of shots: most bullets have no effect, as if they were blanks, because they only hit zombies who are immune to bullets, who don't even care.
 You will still get some humans, but on average you'll get fewer and fewer after each round.

-And the dead dead, the ones we care about and are trying to reduce in number, if possible, are not actually zombie or human in this game.
+And the dead dead, the ones we actually care about and are trying to reduce in number, if possible, do not continue as zombie or human in this game.
 The number of dead, dead zombies is the count of all the ones that transitioned from human to zombie, multiplied by lethality L in the second gun, which is the proportion of zombies who shoot themselves, or in Covidworld, the real world, the actual humans that actually die after getting sick from Covid.

 Now here's the point: each link is a potential transmission site.